 I was always very curious about memory and learning, and I wanted to study that.
 But, as a social justice activist, I felt a drive to help the people who are disproportionately affected by the disease.
 Inner city, poor, and minority populations are more vulnerable—because of exposure to environmental toxins, higher rates of diabetes (which are linked to Alzheimer’s), and the difference in health care they receive.

-Why is there a link between early-life exposure to toxins and neurodegenerative disease?
+Why is there a link between early-life exposure to toxins and neurodegenerative diseases like Alzheimer’s?

-There is minimal cell renewal in the brain [outside of the hippocampus and olfactory system].
+There is minimal cell renewal in the brain.
 For the most part, you get your set of neurons for a lifetime.
 There is a critical window during development where, if you’re exposed to oxidative stress or opioids or malnutrition or a toxin like lead, it can reprogram your genes.

 Our work was the first to show scientific evidence that lead can reprogram your genome to elevate your risk factors later in life.
 We were able to show not only biomarkers changing, but also the pathology in our models getting worse—enhanced plaques and tangles, cognitive problems, behavioral changes, the complete story.